SiyiDai/TAS_Autonomous_Self-driving_Car_using_Couresera_CARLA/README.md

 # Project Modules:

-1. System modelling and controller desing -- Unnecessary for our project--
+1. System modelling and controller desing
-2. Vehicle localization using sensor fusion(Inertial measurement unit- GPNS/GNSS - Car modelling) / or it might be also possible that finding exact location using  carla... -- Unnecessary for our project--
+2. Vehicle localization using sensor fusion(Inertial measurement unit- GPNS/GNSS - Car modelling) / or it might be also possible that finding exact location using  carla... -
--- link for locating vehicle and motion model: https://carla.readthedocs.io/en/0.9.2/python_api_tutorial/#vehicles -- Unnecessary for our project--
+-- link for locating vehicle and motion model: https://carla.readthedocs.io/en/0.9.2/python_api_tutorial/#vehicles

 3. Computer vision part (Segmented segmentation- Finding driveable area) -- Helpfull link for computer vision --> https://carla.readthedocs.io/en/0.9.2/cameras_and_sensors/#sensorcamerasemantic_segmentation

--- Unnecessary for our project--
-4. Global Planning- Local Planning- behavior planning  -Motion Planning -- Unnecessary for our project-- ### ?
+4. Global Planning- Local Planning- behavior planning  -Motion Planning

 # What we have achieved/ tried to do: